hotstone228/ioc-checker-playwright/README.md

 Open <http://localhost:8000> and paste any text containing IOCs.
 The left pane auto-parses as you type (or after uploading a file) and the right pane groups supported IOCs (IPv4, FQDN, hashes).
 Each group provides its own **Scan** button, or use **Scan all** to submit everything.
 Scan results appear inline next to each IOC with icons and tags, and **Copy malicious** copies all detected malicious IOCs to your clipboard.

-Results are rendered inline with icons and a concise summary of VirusTotal reputation, detection counts, and any tags associated with the IOC.
+Use the **Provider** dropdown to select which reputation service to query.
+Results are rendered inline with icons and a concise summary of reputation, detection counts, and any tags associated with the IOC.

 ### Configuration